FYSETC/FYSETC-PITB/V2.0/README.md

 </table>

 <h1>Firmware</h1>
-At this time klipper onlysupports CAN not CAN FD, The jumper must be fitted between SEL and GND, This is near the reset button to the left of T2.
+At this time klipper only supports CAN not CAN FD, The jumper must be fitted between SEL and GND.
 <img src="assets/PITB_V2_klipper_jumper.png">
 <h2>Canboot/Katapult:</h2>
 cd ~/CanBoot/<br>